 InterContinental David Tel Aviv is a modern oasis in the heart of Tel Aviv in Israel, offering a wonderful mix of beach life, history and modern culture.

-Dining at InterContinental David Tel Aviv means an invitation to discover and taste a range of culinary delights, from market-driven salads and sustainable creations in the Atrium Lobby Bar to nomi, an Israeli inspired kitchen by renowned Chef Yoram Nitzan offering seasonal menus which fuse the best ingredients from both land and sea.
-Mornings are delicious at the Jaffa Court, featuring breakfast favourites from around the globe, sensational coffee and freshly squeezed juices.
+Dining at InterContinental David Tel Aviv means an invitation to discover and taste a range of culinary delights, from market-driven salads and sustainable creations in the Atrium Lobby Bar to Nomi, an Israeli inspired kitchen by renowned Chef Yoram Nitzan offering seasonal menus which fuse the best ingredients from both land and sea.
+Mornings are delicious at the Jaffa Court, featuring breakfast favorites from around the globe, sensational coffee, and freshly squeezed juices.
 Later, enjoy a refreshing cocktail while watching the sunset at the Pool Bar.